Suki Kim: The Interpreter

-Visits to North Korea and second book
+North Korea

 Kim visited North Korea in February 2002 to participate in the 60th birthday celebration of Kim Jong-il.
 She documented this experience in a February 2003 cover essay for The New York Review of Books.

 Kim accompanied the New York Philharmonic in February 2008, when they traveled to Pyongyang for the historical cultural visit to North Korea from the United States.
-Her article, "A Really Big Show: The New York Philharmonic's fantasia in North Korea," was published in Harper's Magazine in December 2008.
+Her article, "A Really Big Show: The New York Philharmonic's fantasia in North Korea", was published in Harper's Magazine in December 2008.

-Her second book, Without You, There Is No Us: Undercover Among the Sons of North Korea's Elite, is a work of investigative journalism about her three and a half months in Pyongyang, where she taught English at the Pyongyang University of Science and Technology in 2011.
+Kim's second book, Without You, There Is No Us: Undercover Among the Sons of North Korea's Elite, documents her three and a half months in Pyongyang, where she taught English at the Pyongyang University of Science and Technology in 2011.
+Kim posed as a Christian, as the university is largely funded by Christian evangelicals, and secretly took notes.
+She obscured the identities of her students to protect them from the authorities.
+The staff accused Kim of falsely claiming they were missionaries, which Kim dismissed, saying their long-term goal was to convert North Koreans to Christianity.

-The book has resulted in some controversy, with reviewers claiming that Kim brought harm on the students she wrote about, and that she caused tensions between the university and the North Korean government.
-The university staff accused Kim of making false claims about them.
-However, Kim addressed her critics in a June 2016 essay in The New Republic.
-Kim mentioned the shortcomings of labelling her second book as a memoir and the irony in reviewers dismissing this work for containing the components typically praised in investigative journalism.
-Kim also described how racism and sexism influenced public views on her expertise.
-Her publisher subsequently removed the label "memoir" from the cover of Without You, There Is No Us.
+In a 2016 essay in The New Republic, Kim wrote that she had been criticized for using deception to enter North Korea and accused of endangering her students, lying about her experience or for writing the book for profit.
+She disagreed with the publisher's marketing of Without You, There Is No Us as a memoir, as it was taken less seriously as a work of investigative journalism.
+She argued that coverage of North Korea was colored by orientalism as it was dominated by the work of white authors who had only entered North Korea on supervised tours.

-Latest work
+Later work

-In 2017, Suki Kim broke a sexual harassment scandal against John Hockenberry at WNYC in her article in The Cut.
-Her investigation led to the firing of two longterm WNYC hosts, Leonard Lopate and Jonathan Schwartz, as well as the eventual resignation of its CEO, Laura Walker, and Chief Content officer, Dean Cappello.
-Her article was voted as the Best Investigative Reporting of 2017 by Longreads.
+In 2017, Suki Kim broke a sexual harassment scandal against the journalist John Hockenberry at WNYC in an article in The Cut.
+Her investigation led to the firing of two longterm WNYC hosts, Leonard Lopate and Jonathan Schwartz, and the resignation of its CEO, Laura Walker, and Chief Content officer, Dean Cappello.
+Her article was voted the Best Investigative Reporting of 2017 by Longreads.

-In 2020, Kim published an investigative feature in The New Yorker on Free Joseon, a group that has declared itself a provisional government for North Korea, and she was the first to interview the group's leader Adrian Hong while he was on the run from the Department of Justice.
+In 2020, Kim published an investigative feature in The New Yorker on Free Joseon, a group that has declared itself a provisional government for North Korea.
+She was the first to interview the group's leader, Adrian Hong, while he was on the run from the Department of Justice.